Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Method

-We adopt a stack of Transformer encoder layers~\cite{vaswani2017attention} to fuse information from proprioceptive and visual tokens.
+We adopt a stack of Transformer encoder layers~\citep{vaswani2017attention} to fuse information from proprioceptive and visual tokens.
 Specifically, we formulate the Self-Attention (SA) mechanism of the Transformer encoder as a scaled dot-product attention mechanism, omitting subscripts for brevity:

-where $D$ is the dimensionality of the self-attention layer.
-The SA mechanism first applies three separate linear transformations on each token from the input set $T$ to produce embeddings $T^{q}, T^{k}, T^{v}$ as defined in Eq. \ref{eq:sa-linear-embedding}.
-We then compute a weighted sum over input tokens $T \in \mathbb{R}^{(N^2 + 1) \times C}$, where the weight $W^{sum}_{i,j}$ for each token pair $(t_i, t_j)$ is computed as the dot-product of elements $t_i$ and $t_j$ scaled by $1/\sqrt{D}$ and normalized by a Softmax operation.
-After a matrix multiplication between weights $W^{sum}$ and values $T^{v}$, we forward the result to a linear layer with parameters $U^{\textnormal{SA}}$ as in Eq. \ref{equation:SA}, and denote this as the output $\textnormal{SA}(T)$.
+where $D$ is the dimension of the self-attention layer.
+The SA mechanism first applies separate linear transformations on each input token $T$ to produce embeddings $T^{q}, T^{k}, T^{v}$ as defined in Eq. \ref{eq:sa-linear-embedding}.
+We then compute a weighted sum over input tokens, where the weight $W^{\mathrm{sum}}_{i,j}$ for each token pair $(t_i, t_j)$ is computed as the dot-product of elements $t_i$ and $t_j$ scaled by $1/\sqrt{D}$ and normalized by a Softmax operation.
+After a matrix multiplication between weights $W^{\mathrm{sum}}$ and values $T^{v}$, we forward the result to a linear layer with parameters $U^{\textnormal{SA}}$ as in Eq. \ref{equation:SA}, and denote this as the output $\textnormal{SA}(T)$.

 Each Transformer encoder layer consists of a self-attention layer, two LayerNorm (LN) layers with residual connections, and a 2-layer MLP as shown in Figure \ref{fig:model} (right).
 This is formally expressed as,